 Northern Thai Sausage, 'Sai Oua'

 Northern Thai sausage is easy to make, and the mix of ingredients leads to a spectacular result.
 We would encourage you to make this with ground pork or, for any hunters reading, try this with local elk, deer, wild boar, or other natural meat that you might have.
-Also watch our online video below showing how it's made.
+Also watch our video (below left) showing how it's made.

 You can't go wrong with this sausage.
 Please be sure to leave us a comment using the form below if you make it, and share how it turned out.